 Exchange transactions between funds are reported as receipts in the seller funds and as disbursements in the purchaser funds.
 Flows of cash or goods from one fund to another without a requirement for repayment are reported as interfund transfers.
-Interfund loans are reported as advances-in and advances-out.
-Advances are not reflected as assets and liabilities in the accompanying financial statements.
-Interfund transfers and advances are reported as other financing sources/uses in governmental funds.
+Interfund transfers are reported as other financing sources/uses in governmental funds.
 Repayments from funds responsible for particular disbursements to the funds that initially paid for them are not presented on the basic financial statements.
-Interfund activity between governmental funds are eliminated on the statement of net position - cash basis and the statement of activities - cash basis.
+Interfund transfers between governmental funds are eliminated in the statement of activities.